jd2409-dev/Hellio/SUPABASE_SETUP.md

 **Note**: In Replit, you can add these in the Secrets tab (🔒 icon in the sidebar).

-## Step 3: Create the Users Table
+## Step 3: Create Database Tables

-In your Supabase SQL Editor, run this SQL to create the users table:
+In your Supabase SQL Editor, run this SQL to create the necessary tables:

+### Users Table (for CRUD demo)

 ```sql
 -- Create users table